rajeshelurii/Angular-QuickGuide/README.md

 ### Angular Tutorial: A Comprehensive Guide

-Welcome to the Angular tutorial.
-This guide will cover the most important and commonly used concepts in Angular, based on the latest stable version, Angular 15 (as of June 2024).

-### Table of Contents
-1. Introduction to Angular
-2. Setting Up the Development Environment
-3. Creating a New Angular Application
-4. Angular Project Structure
-5. Components
-6. Modules
-7. Data Binding
-8. Directives
-9. Services and Dependency Injection
-10. Routing and Navigation
-11. Forms
-12. HTTP Client
-13. Pipes
-14. Observables and RxJS
-15. Angular CLI
-16. Testing in Angular
-17. Deployment

----

 ## 1. Introduction to Angular

 **Angular** is a platform and framework for building client-side applications using HTML, CSS, and JavaScript/TypeScript.
 Angular is developed and maintained by Google and is widely used for building single-page applications (SPAs).